maarten-dp/arcade-curtains/README.md

 Some events are not linkable to a sprite, but you would still like to define some handlers to it.
 For instance the `frame` event, which is triggered at every frame.
 You could treat it as a sprite event, but it wouldn't make sense as it doesn't get triggered due to sprite interaction.
 Instead, you can just attach a handler function, that interracts with the desired sprite, to the `frame` event.

-Alternatively you can add a handler that doesn't interract with

 ```python
 import arcade